hellonearth311/RecycleAI-Model/README.md

 Huge thanks to [TrashNet](https://github.com/garythung/trashnet) for the dataset.
 This project could not have been made without you!

 ## Note
 The model weights are not included in the repo as they exceed the GitHub size limit of 100 MB.
+I will be posting them soon.